View all profiles

 Please note: the cases listed do not represent every missing person in Australia that has been reported to police.
 The NMPCC profiles cases provided by State and Territory Missing Persons Units when the missing person is considered long-term.
 If you are searching for a specific missing person, or a person matching a specific description, please see our site search tips page.

-Missing Person Paul Byrne
+Missing Person John Bruce

-Missing Person Christopher Jarvis
+Missing Person Laura Haworth

 See all profiles